-Document Title: Introduction Document Location: Desert Mountain Charter SELPA Policy Manual: Introduction Direct instructional support provided by program specialist: When requested, the program specialist of the Desert Mountain Charter SELPA evaluate the effectiveness of programs for students with disabilities Respective roles of the RLA/ AU:.
+Document Title: Introduction

+Document Location: Desert Mountain Charter SELPA Policy Manual: Introduction development and alignment with state standards and core curriculum,

+Direct instructional support provided by program specialist: When requested, the program specialist of the Desert Mountain Charter SELPA evaluate the effectiveness of programs for students with disabilities responsibilities that accompany them to monitor the funding of the operations of the Desert Mountain Charter SELPA.

+Role of individual LEAs: The member Charter LEAs of the Desert Mountain Charter SELPA determine their needs for curriculum

+Respective roles of the RLA/ AU:.
 SBCSS assures a coordinated system of internal program review, evaluation of effectiveness of the local plan, and implementation of the local plan accountability system by accepting regionalized services and program specialist funds and the

-Section B: Governance and Administration SELPA Desert Mountain Charter SELPA Fiscal Year 2024-25 Description: responsibilities that accompany them to monitor the funding of the operations of the Desert Mountain Charter SELPA.
 Role of the Chief Executive Officer: The SELPA Chief Executive Officer ensures the Local Plan is reviewed and evaluated on an ongoing basis to determine the effectiveness of its implementation.
 The SELPA Chief Executive Officer ensures the submission annually of all information required by CDE, in this effort, including statistical data, program information, and fiscal information related to programs and services for pupils with disabilities.
 The SELPA Chief Executive Officer supports member Charter LEAs in the collection of data related to compliance, due process procedures, availability of services, and key performance indicators, as needed.

 Role of individual LEAs: The member Charter LEAs of the Desert Mountain SELPA individually review and monitor Annual Performance Reports, the California School Dashboard, and other data sources to ensure students with disabilities receive a free and appropriate public education.
 Individual Charter LEAs will also engage in monitoring activities as required by the CDE.